 12. CHILDREN PERSONAL DATA

 12.2.
-If we have reason to believe that we hold personal data of a person under that age in our databases without having consent from the parent rights holder, we will delete that personal data.
+If we have reason to believe that we hold the personal data of a person under that age in our databases without having consent from the parent rights holder, we will delete that personal data.

 13. UPDATING YOUR DATA